Equipment tips

 • Most of the climbing will be on snow, ice, or easy rock.
 A bit of a stiffer, more waterproof boot will be best for most objectives.
 Examples: Scarpa Mont Blanc or Manta; Sportiva Nepal.

 • A lighter weight mountaineering boot is also appropriate for all the routes we may do.
 Examples: Scarpa Charmoz or Zodiac Tech GTX; Sportiva Trango.
-These boots will be best for the rock climb on Mt Monica.
+Be prepared for the possibility of wetter/colder feet if you bring these lighter boots.

 • We may have room in the helicopter to bring two pairs of boots, but be prepared to leave one pair behind at the last minute if we don’t have room (meaning you need to make a decision ahead of time on which pair to bring in that case!).